Skip to Content

 Alternatives also available for integration training

 Not all immigrants need integration training.
-Depending on a person’s previous work and training experience, the preferred option for some of the immigrants might be vocational labour market training or employment-oriented coaching services.
-Immigrants have access to all services provided by the TE Office and municipal experiments on employment.
+Depending on a person’s previous work and training experience, the preferred option for some of the immigrants might be vocational education, higher education or employment-oriented coaching services.
+Immigrants who have registered as a job seeker have access to all services provided by the TE Office and municipal experiments on employment.

 Some of the services, such as information and advisory services, career guidance, coaching, work and training trials and vocational labour market training, are available to all immigrants.

 Some of the services will require registration as a jobseeker.
-The precondition for providing these services is that the person is an unemployed jobseeker (pay subsidy).
-In order to determine the different service options, it is important that the immigrant receives versatile information on employment services either online or in person at the TE Office.
+The precondition for providing these services is that the person is an unemployed jobseeker (pay subsidy) or that the persons job search is valid (self-motivated study subsidised with an unemployment benefit).
+In order to determine the different service options, it is important that the immigrant receives versatile information on employment services either online, in person at the TE Office or in municipal employment experiments.

 Read more: